manthonyball/gs-integrate-youtube-info/README.md

 # Logic flow
 1. grab the IDs in Col-A
-2. filter against criteria (check `filter section`) ^1^
+2. filter against criterias (check `filter section`) ^1^
-3. make remote call to Y2 API
+3. make the remote call to Y2 API
-4. update result
+4. update result in Col-C

-^1^ for code maintainablity concerns (clean code), each purpose of filtering is encapsulated with one function
+^1^ for a better code maintainablity (clean code), each purpose of filtering is encapsulated by one function

 # API reference
 * https://developers.google.com/youtube/v3/docs/videos